EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

   mysql:5.7
 ```

 And just like that, we have a running MySQL.
 Running `docker ps` can get you a list of currently running containers.
-The one we just created shoudl show up there.
+The one we just created should show up there.

 ```sh
 $ docker ps